 |Cooperative Corporation||1 or more people, Articles of Incorporation, must be democratically operated for benefits of members and owners||Owners are not personally liable||Normally taxed like a corporation with possibility to deduct “patronage dividends” as pass through income tax|

-We will evaluate your goals and activities of your business to establish the right business structure to meet your needs.
+We will evaluate the goals and activities of your business to meet your needs when choosing a U.S. company structure.
 Restructuring your business is possible later, but the best strategy is to get it right from the start.

 Options and benefits will vary depending on which U.S. state you are in, so understanding the advantages and downsides of each state is critical when choosing the right business structure.
-Ultimately, the decision comes down to three factors:
+Ultimately, the decision between different business entities comes down to three factors:

 - The flexibility and freedom you want to run your business;

 - the personal liability protection you need; and

 Here is a basic summary of each one:

 Partnerships enjoy the maximum freedom and flexibility in management of the business, have the fewest regulatory compliance obligations, as well as the simplest tax structure.
 However, you will normally have the highest level of personal liability for the business under a partnership.